meinside/rpi-camera-timelapse-go/README.md

 $ ./rpi-cameera-timelapse-go
 ```

-If nothing goes wrong, images will be captured and stored as you configured.
+If nothing goes wrong, images will be captured and stored periodically as you configured.

 ## 4. How can I run it as a service?